msmykx-intel/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 Model Optimizer loader saves an operation instance framework description (usually it is a Protobuf message) into a node attribute usually with a name `pb` for each operation of an input model.
 It is important that this is a **framework-specific** description of an operation.
-This means that an operation, for example, [Convolution](../../../ops/convolution/Convolution_1.md) may be represented differently in, for example, Caffe and TensorFlow frameworks but performs the same calculations from a mathematical point of view.
+This means that an operation (e.g.
+[Convolution](../../../ops/convolution/Convolution_1.md)) may be represented differently in, for example, Caffe and TensorFlow frameworks but performs the same calculations from a mathematical point of view.

 In the image above, the **Operation 2** has one input and two outputs.
 The tensor produced from the output **port 0** is